w0nder1ng/wasm-flow-free/README.md

 ## Running locally

-This project uses [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/) to compile to webassembly.
+This project uses [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/) to compile to webassembly and [just](https://just.systems/) to run actions.

-Use `wasm-pack build --target web --out-dir www/pkg` in the base directory to build, and `python3 -m http.server` in `www/` to deploy.
+Use `just build` in the base directory to build, and `just server` to deploy.
 The site will be available at `localhost:8000`.

 ## TODO

-- fix broken generator/editor
 - better editor
 - pre-generated levels list
 - better win screen/general UI
   - layered canvases (effects -> UI -> grid?)
   - translucent "glow" around filled-in pipes?
-- ~looser tracking for mouse position~
-  - get feedback on tracking
 - validity checking for board imports
-- PRNG with seed for puzzle generation?